getbubblenow/bubble/docs/docker-launcher.md

     BUBBLE_PORT=8080 /bin/bash -c "$(curl -sL https://git.bubblev.org/bubblev/bubble/raw/branch/master/launcher)"

+If you have cloned the main [Bubble git repository](https://git.bubblev.org/bubblev/bubble), you can run the launcher directly, without using `curl`.

+From the top-level directory of the Bubble source repository (usually called `bubble`), run:

+    BUBBLE_PORT=8080 ./launcher

-There are other environment variables you can set to customize the launcher configuration.
+There are a few other environment variables you can set to customize the launcher configuration.

-The header of the [launcher script](https://git.bubblev.org/bubblev/bubble/src/branch/master/launcher) describes all the options in detail.
+The header of the [launcher script](https://git.bubblev.org/bubblev/bubble/src/branch/master/launcher) describes all the launch options in detail.

 ## Docker Installation
 If you're running Windows, or if the above script has problems installing Docker,